|US dollar index||86.4||-0.2|

 |Current Coupon Ginnie Mae TBA||104.2|

-Stocks are up this morning on no real news.
-Bonds and MBS are down.
+Markets are lower this morning on no real news.
+Bonds and MBS are up small.

 Donald Trump and Hillary Clinton had their first debate last night.
 Early polls are showing Hillary won, however the debates went up against Monday Night Football, so the sample is going to skew female.
 Major media outlets are declaring the winner based on their ideological leanings: Bloomberg says Hillary won, and the WSJ says that Trump won.
 Did the debate change anyone’s vote?
 We’ll see, but my suspicion is that people’s minds are more or less made up at this point.